Cases of Account Takeover Fraud Increased 112%, Victimizing Consumers & Merchants Alike

-The criminal can carry out this attack method in multiple different ways, with varying levels of sophistication.
-For example, a college student knows his roommate’s email address, guesses the password, logs into a site, and make purchases.
+The criminal can carry out this attack method in a multitude of ways, with varying levels of sophistication.
+For example, a college student knows his roommate’s email address, guesses the password, logs into a site, and makes purchases.

 More sophisticated, seasoned criminals will often employ a botnet—a network of computers infected by malicious software without their owners’ knowledge—in order to perform high-volume, rapid attacks.
 The bots will either plug-in partial information, or may try commonly-used passwords and usernames, to take over as many accounts as they can on the fraudster’s behalf.

 In other cases, fraudsters might employ a keylogger—a type of malware that records which keys are pressed on a computer.
 Once the keylogger captures a cardholder’s information, the fraudster can use the information to access their account.